dwaehner27/ETL-Happiness-Economics/README.md

 * https://www.kaggle.com/mathurinache/world-happiness-report?select=2020.csv

 Proposal:
 Our two datasources are predicated on the concept of happiness by country and the population of the country.
 Our plan is to join these two datasets by country.
-We will do this by loading the CSVs into our python script, clean and combine in python utilizing pandas and then load it into our postgres database.
+We will do this by loading the CSVs into our python script, cleaning and combineing in python utilizing pandas and then loading it into our postgres database.

 # Dataset Overview